spsguru/FLH-emergency-operations-center/Wiki/DeploymentGuide.md

 # Prerequisites

-To begin deployment for Microsoft Teams Emergency Operations Center (TEOC) application, you will need:
+To begin deployment for Florida Health Emergency Operations Center (TEOC) application, you will need:
 * An Azure subscription where you can create the following kinds of resources:
     * App Service
     * App Service Plan